empuxa/laravel-pin-login/README.md

 The sign-in process for this repository involves three steps:
 1. Enter the user's email address, phone number, or any other specified identifier, and request a PIN.
 2. If the entered information is valid, a PIN will be sent to the user.
 You may need to customize the notification channel based on the user model you are using.
-3. Enter the received PIN to potentially log in the user.
+3. Enter the received PIN to log in the user.

 ### Customizing the Views